Sexuality in Somalia: Terminology

 More liberal or non-religious Somalis may use terms such as "isku biir" or "isku biirasho", which mean "to connect" or "making connections" respectively.
-Such terminology is intentionally unpretentious and is used in order to reduce pressure and provides for a less formal atmosphere, as the terms aren't necessarily romance-oriented, and as such leave options open for a platonic, transcendent, vocational or intellectual relationship.
+Such terminology is intentionally unpretentious and is used in order to reduce pressure and provide for a less formal atmosphere, as the terms aren't necessarily romance-oriented, and as such leave options open for a platonic, transcendent, vocational, or intellectual relationship.
 More religious Somalis may inculcate religious terminology, such as hunna libaasullakum (Q2:187), or the Somalized equivalent weydaarsiga dharka, both roughly meaning exchanging clothes, which is Islamic terminology to describe forming an attachment to a spouse.
-There are many terms for a pair of spouses, including labada isqaba, afoyaal or saygayaasha.
+There are many terms for a pair of spouses, including labada isqaba, afoyaal, or saygayaasha.
 A more flirty term of endearment is gacaliso meaning my beloved.
 Those who view the Somali dating process as impersonal may refer to it as shucuur la'aan, roughly meaning stoic or unsentimental.

 An in-law is referred to as dumaashi, soddog or in second person, soddog-aydi (my in-law').
 During a divorce, the utterance of furitaan (divorce) is uttered thrice.

 Platonic terms of endearment used between male and female associates may include words such as wehel (friend), jaale (comrade), jaar (neighbour) or lammaane (partner).
 A term of endearment between confidants includes huuno meaning dear.
-The term for marriage in Somali is guur which also means to travel.
+The term for marriage in Somali is guur, which also means to travel.
 This is in reference to the traditional associated marital practise of aqal gal (literally room entrance), which in practise meant the couple moved into a house.
 However, some religiously observant Somalis may substitute for terms that eschew materialism and favor forbearing ordinances such as "marry the unmarried among you ...
 If they should be poor, Allah will enrich them from His bounty" (Q24:32), however, parents often insist on financial stability from male suitors.

 A derogatory term for a person (usually a woman) who ostensibly has no prospects for marriage or is past the typical marrying age is guumeeys which in another sense means owl, and roughly translates to English as spinster or femcel.
 In the South West dialects, the words zawaj or aroos are used to describe a marriage.